Mary Church Terrell House: History

 Mary Church Terrell was born in Tennessee and educated at Oberlin College.
-She became a school teacher in Washington 1887, and married Robert Terrell, a prominent African-American attorney, in 1891.
+She became a school teacher in Washington 1887, and married Robert Heberton Terrell, a prominent African-American attorney, in 1891.
 She stopped working at that time, but remained engaged in efforts to improve the district's schools.
 In 1895 she was appointed to the district's school board, the first African-American woman in the nation to sit on such a board.
 She served two terms, seeking to improve the quality of the district schools.
 She was a founder and first president of the National Association of Colored Women, and supported broad-based efforts at achieving women's suffrage.
 In the 1950s she was involved in efforts to challenge the district's lack of enforcement of public accommodation laws originally passed in the 1870s, participating in actions resulting in the favorable District of Columbia v.
 John R. Thompson Co. decision.

 Restoration

-Since the house has been unoccupied for a number of years, the condition was degrading and apparent to even a casual observer.
-In the summer of 2008 a restoration was started primarily supported in by a grant from the National Park Service Save America's Treasures program.
+After the house was unoccupied for a number of years, its degraded condition was apparent to even a casual observer.
+In the summer of 2008 restoration was begun, primarily supported by a grant from the National Park Service Save America's Treasures program.
 Additional support came from Howard University, the US Department of Housing and Urban Development, the DC Office of Planning and the National Trust for Historic Preservation.

-Based on outside observation, it appears the brick work was repaired and re-pointing, major structural problems on outside porches, windows support and trim were fixed, the roof was repaired and the windows were covered properly using plywood.
-Since this was finished in the Summer of 2009, no more work appears to have been done.
+Based on outside observation, it appears the brick work was repaired and re-pointed, major structural problems were addressed on outside porches, the windows' support and trim were fixed and covered properly using plywood, and the roof was repaired.
+This work was completed by architect Ronnie McGhee, a Howard University architecture professor and alumnus, in the summer of 2009.

+In 2018, Howard University received an African American Civil Rights (AACR) grant from the National Park Service's Historic Preservation Fund for a full restoration of the house, which was completed by Ronnie McGhee in 2024.

 Additional information

-A call to the National Park Service in November, 2019 confirmed that the home is privately owned and not open to the public.
+A call to the National Park Service in November 2019 confirmed that the home was privately owned (by Howard University) and not open to the public.
+As of fall 2024, tenants were expected to occupy the building beginning in 2025.